zachlittrell/poggio/README.md

 # poggio

-A puzzle game (very much early in progress) for exploring functional programming in a 3d environment.
+A puzzle game for exploring functional programming in a 3d environment.

 ## Usage

-The basic gist of the game can be seen by running:
+The actual game can be played by running:

+lein run -m poggio.core

+You can access the level-editor by running:

-lein run -m tools.level-viewer.core test/poggio/test/poggio/levels/sliding\_doors\_level.clj
+lein run -m tools.level-editor.core

-By right clicking on the cannon, you can access its internal function, which takes a list of colors.
-By hitting compute, the cannon will spit out globules for each color in the list.

-Some functions to try:

-cons red ()

-triple red green blue

-flatten repeat triple red green blue

-It's still chock-full of bugs.
+The documentation is light for the level-editor (and will hopefully be improved), but it's a pretty straightforward interface.

 ## License